Driving the steep concrete road to Coll de l’Arca in Baix Penedès

 What is the road surface like on Coll de l’Arca?

-How challenging is the climb to Coll de l’Arca?
+How steep is the climb to Coll de l’Arca?

-What are the main driving hazards at Coll de l’Arca?
+What are the main hazards on the Coll de l’Arca road?